Mr West Bar & Bottleshop

 What happens when a bunch of affable booze reps turn their hands to opening a bar?
 You get Mr West — a bottleshop and bar in Footscray that offers punters flagons of rosé and more beers than your Pa could squirrel away for winter.

 The downstairs bottleshop is open every day.
-We repeat: every dang day.
 And you can sit in amongst the dark woody hues and enjoy a brew with your new favourite keeps.
-There are shelves of beers — sours, stouts, IPAs, you name it — and the current staff favourite doesn't disappoint.
-The Green Beacon Wayfarer is a moreish American wheat sort ($5.50 plus corkage) which you can choose to sip-in.
+There are shelves of beers — sours, stouts, IPAs, you name it — with regular staff reccos and guest brews always hitting the right spot.

-Snacks are limited — charcuterie boards, moreish pork crackling — but it's the 24 taps of beer that have been drawing the crowds.
-Admittedly, the beers are impressive — like the local Custard Apple by Sailors Grave ($7), which is a soft pillow to any hangover.
+Snacks are somewhat limited at Mr West — think charcuterie boards, cheese plates and hot chips with hummus (an outstanding and underrated combo) — but it's the 24 taps of beer that have been drawing the crowds.
+Admittedly, the beers are impressive and change on the regs.
 For us, however, it's the mezcals that really sing.
 Hand-selected from locals in Mexico and gifts from friends who sacrifice their duty-free limits, the offerings are rare and unique.

 Unlike tequila, which must be made from blue agave, the agave in mezcal has the leisure of being grown anywhere across nine regions, with 48 varietals available.
 This means there's a broadness in taste to the smoky delights.
-The bar's "Beginner's Guide" to getting to know your mezcals is nothing too complex.
-Commence with the San Baltazar's Alipus ($13) and slowly drink more from there.
+Check out Mr West's Friday tastings to best explore these fine tequila-adjacent tipples.